szachovy/superset-cluster/tests/TESTING.md

 * `tflint v0.51.1`
 * `yamllint v1.35.1`

+For functional testing the [required](./testsuite/roles/testing/files/requirements.txt) python packages are installed on the deployed containers.
-Testing does not require any additional modules on the terraform initiated infrastructure, current versions of deployed software has been described in the project's [`README.md`](../README.md/#installed-software).
+Testing does not require any additional modules unpresent in the terraform initiated infrastructure, current versions of deployed software has been described in the project's [`README.md`](../README.md/#installed-software).

 ### Usage